Austin has been involved in ALL of the 24-hr games, first as a player and in recent years as a coach.

-Grant is one of the senior coaches and is in charge of the goalie and skill development programs with Edges.
+Grant is another alumni of the game.
 He has been playing hockey since the age of 5.
 Grant took a different direction with his hockey career and, at a young age, strapped on the pads to tend goal.
 He played club hockey with the Maple Leaf Athletic Club and junior hockey with his brother, Brad, for the Edmonton Firebirds.

 Grant’s coaching career started with Learn to Skate groups at the age of 13, and he has been at it ever since.
-He spent 5 years coaching the St. Albert Slash Female Midget AAA, and he has extensive involvement with hockey development including Hockey Alberta’s Future Leader Program, U16, and the Alberta Winter Games.
-He is currently coaching the Bantam AAA Female Team in Sherwood Park.
+He has coached a variety of levels including Female Midget AAA, Female Bantam AAA, and he has extensive involvement with hockey development including Hockey Alberta’s Future Leader Program, U16, and the Alberta Winter Games.

 Grant has degrees in both Physical Education and Education from the U of A. He is currently teaching at Clover Bar Junior High School both in the classroom and with the hockey program.
-He and Erin have also recently bought a house in Sherwood Park but we bring him into the City as often as possible!!
+He and Erin have two children: Piper age 3 and Gavin age 1.

-Brad is one of our most senior coaches, still makes time to coach in spite of a busy schedule, and has been an Iron Man Player every single year.
+Brad is one of our most senior coaches, and an alumni of the game.
+He was an Iron Man Player every single year prior to COVID.
 He started skating when he was three, playing hockey at 5, and has been involved ever since.

 Away from the rink, Brad is a computer geek.
-He is married to Andrea, has a 4 yr old daughter Claire with number 2 on the way.
+He is married to Andrea, has a 6 yr old daughter Claire, and a 1 yr old son Alex.
 Brad also enjoys golfing and going to the lake.

 Ryan started playing hockey at age 7 and has been playing ever since.
-He is a former student of Edges, began teaching power skating at the age of 15 and has been coaching for the last 21 years (yes that makes him old).
-He has also coached minor hockey for the Northwest Zone midget program.
+He is a former student of Edges, began teaching power skating at the age of 15 and has been coaching for the last 20+ years (yes that makes him old).
+He has also coached a variety of teams throughout the years..

-Ryan has been a recipient of the "Iron Man Award" for playing the entire 24 hours every year so far and hopes to make this year number nine!
+Ryan has been a recipient of the "Iron Man Award" for playing the entire 24 hours every year so far and hopes to make this year number eleven!